 1. Hormone imbalance: Hormone imbalances can be caused by a variety of factors, including polycystic ovary syndrome (PCOS), obesity, insulin resistance, and thyroid issues.
 Dysfunction of the ovaries: Your body would not contain the hormone progesterone if the ovaries do not release an egg (ovulate) during a menstrual period (anovulation).
 This causes a hormonal deficiency, which can lead to menorrhagia.

 2. Uterine fibroids: These noncancerous (benign) tumors of the uterus appear during your childbearing years.
-Uterine fibroids may cause heavier than normal or prolonged menstrual bleeding.
+Uterine fibroids may cause heavier than normal or prolonged menstrual cycle.

 3. Pregnancy complications: A single, heavy, late period may be due to a miscarriage.
 Another cause of heavy bleeding during pregnancy includes an unusual location of the placenta, such as a low-lying placenta or placenta Previa.